 - assessment of the efficiency and effectiveness of, and barriers to, coastal wetland conservation; and,

 - priorities, feasibility and capacity of future protection and restoration measures in a changing world.

 The GLOW team has a depth of experience in conservation planning.
-Our interdisciplinary group will draw on a background in prioritising actions for wetland conservation, modelling threats to marine megafauna and predicting the impacts of multiple stressors to coastal ecosystems.
+Our interdisciplinary group draws on a background in prioritising actions for wetland conservation, modelling threats to marine megafauna and predicting the impacts of multiple stressors to coastal ecosystems.

-We want to produce a web-based scenario modelling tool to help conservation-focussed projects answer questions of, ‘What if?’
-For example, within a given budget, which actions will be most effective at protecting or rehabilitating wetlands?
+We are producing web-based scenario modelling tools to help conservation-focussed projects answer questions of, ‘What if?’
+For example, within a given budget, which actions might be most effective at protecting or rehabilitating wetlands?
 What is most feasible?

-We plan to work with the conservation community to ensure that GLOW tools are developed in ways that will meet their needs, so they can be put to good use.
+We are also working with the conservation community to ensure that GLOW tools are developed in ways that will meet their needs, so they can be put to good use.
 That means engaging authentically.

 If you’d like to get involved, please be sure to contact us.